 TEM: FEI Tecnai Transmission Electron Microscope

-The FEI Tecnai G2 F20 X-TWIN Transmission Electron Microscope has a field-emission gun (FEG), scanning unit (STEM) with bright field/dark field detector, x-ray detector (EDS) for compositional analysis and CCD camera.
+The FEI Tecnai G2 F20 X-TWIN Transmission Electron Microscope has a field-emission gun (FEG) for high brightness and coherency, STEM imaging with both EDS and EELS analytical analysis capabilities, and CCD camera for standard TEM imaging.

 - 2.5 Å point-to-point resolution, 1.02 Å line resolution, 1.4 Å information limit